brainboxweb/go-advent-of-code/README.md

+Updates in 2025
+---

-* Updated in 2025 to move each day into a separate package.
+- Moved each day into a separate package. (everything in `main` previously.)
+- Some logic moved to obects (Day 5).